andreav/swgit/doc/mail.rst

     ${REPO_ROOT}/.swdir/cfg/mail.cfg

-Configuration can be checked by issueing:
+Configuration can be checked by issuing:

   ::